TDJenks/CIFAR10-Classification/README.md

 This is my first AI project

-It is a basic image recognition software that classifies an image into one of 10 classes
+It is a CNN style classification software that can predict a class based on CIFAR10

+Currently this project is using only CPU computation as my machine has no GPU